Step 4 - Pack your books so they arrive in great shape

 - Before you close the box, fill out completely one Book Packing Slip (.pdf, .doc) for each box.

 - Place this form on top of the books inside the box.
-Be sure to include your group's name and address so your library knows where the books came from and can contact you.
+Be sure to include your group's name, address, and email address if you like so your library knows where the books came from and can contact you.

 - If you like, include pictures or letters from your group to your African partners.
 Some African libraries post these letters, photos and messages in their new libraries to put a personal face on where the books came from.